Providing health and safety advice in respect of building

 The Construction (Design and Management) Regulations

-1994 require the appointment of a Planning Supervisor
+2007 can require the appointment of a CDM co-ordinator.

-health and safety aspects of the design and planning
+and safety aspects of the design process; facilitate good

-and safety and prepare a health and safety file.
+and prepare the health and safety file, review, amend or

-as Planning Supervisor and provide manage and control
+co-ordinator and provide manage and control projects in

-projects in respect of health and safety issues in accordance
+respect of health and safety issues in accordance with the

 We value highly and ensure development of a close working